We received a number of questions about two main topics in our posts about resistance welding electrodes:

 Our technical paper about our non-defective bonding method has elicited a few questions about whether we use friction stir techniques to achieve our results.
 The answer is no, our production method is firmly rooted in sintering and reduction methods, although we do know how to join electrode materials via friction stir welding and some of our larger electrode assemblies are made using that method.

 For those of you unfamiliar with friction stir welding, it uses a rotating tool that presses against the two metals to be joined and via the heat from the friction, the metals achieve a plasticized state.
 As the name implies, stirring occurs which combines the metals and results in a mechanical bond.
-However, it is only a mechanical bond as there is no melting using friction welding.
+However, it is only a mechanical bond because there is no melting with friction welding.

-To learn more about the method and the advantages of Non Defective Bonded resistance welding electrodes, download our technical paper, Better Together: Non Defective Bonding for Improved Resistance Welding Electrodes.
+To learn more about the method and the advantages of non-defective Bonded resistance welding electrodes, download our technical paper, Better Together: Non Defective Bonding for Improved Resistance Welding Electrodes.